riganti/dotvvm-docs/GUIDE.md

 While the titles of books are proper nouns, in these docs we treat the titles of pages as sentences.

 ### List of DotVVM proper nouns

 * DotVVM
 * DotHTML
 * DotVVM Command Line
-* DotVVM Visual Studio Extension
+* DotVVM for Visual Studio
+* Bootstrap for DotVVM

 ### List of other related proper nouns